For information, call:

 The Center for Lifelong Learning (Center or CLL) is an organization dedicated to providing continuing learning opportunities to adults in Aiken and the surrounding Central Savannah River Area (CSRA).

 The Center is a division of the Office of External Programs of the University of South Carolina Aiken.
-The University provides support, administrative services, and physical facilities to the Center.
-The University also manages the revenue generated from the Center membership and class fees.
+The university provides support, administrative services, and physical facilities to the Center.
+The university also manages the revenue generated from the Center membership and class fees.
 Most classes are held on campus; occasionally large classes will be held at other venues and some classes have off-campus field trips.

 The two predecessor organizations shared a common goal of adult learning, but each had a different focus.
 The Academy traditionally offered lecture classes on diverse, general interest subjects such as local history, general history, the arts, religions, health, exercise, travel, authors and books, and many others.
 McGrath traditionally offered hands-on classes on using personal technology such as PCs (and using apps such as Word and Excel with them), Macs (and using apps specific to them), smartphones, iPads, TV streaming, computer security, and many others.
-The Center continues these courses, now called General Interest courses (former Academy courses) and Technology courses (former McGrath courses).
+The Center continues these courses, now called General Interest courses (former Academy courses) and Technology courses (former McGrath courses)1.

 To learn more about the history of the Academy and McGrath, please go to our history page.